vakhrymchuk/dev-test/README.md

 The first line of the data gives you the number **N** of bus routes, followed by **N** bus routes.
 For each bus route there will be **one** line containing a space separated list of integers.
-This list contains at least two integers.
+This list contains at least three integers.
 The **first** integer represents the bus **route id**.
 The bus route id is unique among all other bus route ids in the input.
 The remaining integers in the list represent a list of **station ids**.
 A station id may occur in multiple bus